 Description: Exploration of the nutrition and dietetics profession.
 Introduces the professional organization and structure as well as supporting professional nutrition organizations.
 Covers credentialing and the Academy of Nutrition and Dietetics Code of Ethics.
 Clarifies the roles and requirements of different nutrition professionals.
 Utilizes an expert panel discussion venue with area nutrition professionals in various practice roles.
 Investigates areas of employment and advanced degree programs.
 Students review the Policies and Procedures for the Nutrition and Dietetics department.
 Student initiate a professional e-portfolio, which is maintained throughout many Sinclair programs.

-Notes: Fall and Summer only
+Notes: Fall and Summer Only

 Description: Practical skill development in feeding techniques for the elderly.
 Ensures understanding of nutritional needs of residents, communication and interactions between residents/staff, behavior challenges and safety procedures.
 Students receive a Dining Assistant Certificate from Ohio Department of Health upon completion.